amm1746/Wildfire-Relief/docs/DesignDoc.md

 > Funding Basket: A temporary selection of Needs a Helper wants to fund.
 Belongs to a specific Helper.
 >
 > Authentication System: Manages user login and role-based access.
 Determines if user is a Helper or a U-Fund Manager.
+>
+> Rewards: A popup for Helpers after they make a purchase in the funding basket and reach a milestone such as first purchase or most purchases
+>
+> Notifications: Window appears in the Helper dashboard displaying history of user purchases every time a Helper makes a purchase

 ## Architecture and Design